luis-rei97/List-of-Plugins-Models-Maps-and-Miscellaneous/README.md

 # List of Private Plugins

+These plugins are the ones that I keep private!
+Some of these I may not want to sell, since I want to keep some of them for myself.
+If you have a suggestion for a new plugin, contact me on steam - http://steamcommunity.com/id/HallucinogenicTroll/
+<br>Note #1: <b>I don't sell private plugins that aren't made by myself!!</b>
+<br>Note #2: <b>All the plugins below are made by me!</b> (Doesn't mean that exists similar ones).

 - <b>Tesla Effect</b> - When a player dies, it shows a <b>lightning bolt</b>, similar to a Tesla Effect.
     <br>It has a menu to change the color and flag support (can be changed in a CFG File).</li>
 - <b>Weapon Thrown Strengh</b> - It changes the velocity of a weapon when it's thrown by a player.